techservicesillinois/aws-enterprise-vpc/README.md

    * Do you need a Core Services VPC peering, VPN connections, or both?

    * Attach the `details.txt` file generated in the previous step.
-This contains your AWS account number, your VPC's name, ID, and CIDR block, and some additional configuration details (in XML format) for the on-campus side of each VPN connection.
+This contains your AWS account number, your VPC's name, region, ID, and CIDR block, and some additional configuration details (in XML format) for the on-campus side of each VPN connection.

 5. If you requested a Core Services VPC peering connection, Technology Services will initiate one and provide you with its ID.
 Edit `vpc/terraform.tfvars` to add the new peering connection ID (enclosed in quotes), e.g.

        pcx_ids = ["pcx-abcd1234"]

-   and deploy the `vpc` environment again; this will automatically accept the peering connection and add a corresponding route to each of your route tables (nothing else should change).
+   and deploy the `vpc` environment again.
+This will automatically accept the peering connection and add a corresponding route to each of your route tables (nothing else should change).

        cd vpc
        terraform plan